EclipsePad/equinox-contracts/contracts/lockdrop/README.md

 ### `update_reward_distribution_config`

 Updates reward vesting config.
-There is no vesting in default config
+There is no vesting in default config.

 ```json
 {